loopstick/Digital-Electronics-Spring-2017/README.md

 The code ADAEDU may be good for 10% educational discount at Adafruit.

+You can get items shipped to CCA.
+The shipping address is:

+California College of the Arts
+1111 Eighth Street
+San Francisco, CA 94107

 Local stores that should carry all these are:
 * [Jameco](www.jameco.com) in Belmont, just south of the SFO airport
 * [Al Lasher's Electronics](http://allashers.com/) in Berkeley